The Holy Qur'an: Text, Translation and Commentary

 The Holy Qur'an: Text, Translation and Commentary is an English translation of the Qur'an by the British Indian Abdullah Yusuf Ali (1872–1953) during the British Raj.
-It has become among the most widely known English translations of the Qur'an, due in part to its prodigious use of footnotes, and its distribution and subsidization by Saudi Arabian beneficiaries during the late 20th century.
+It has become among the most widely known English translations of the Qur'an, due in part to its prodigious use of footnotes, and its distribution and subsidisation by Saudi Arabian beneficiaries during the late 20th century.

 History

 Ali began his translation in the 1920s, after he had retired from the Civil Service and settled in the United Kingdom.

 The translation was first published in 1934 by Shaik Muhammad Ashraf Publishers of Bakhshi Bazaar, Lahore, Punjab, one of the major Islamic publishing houses still in business today.
 The original translation was in its third edition at the time of Ali's death: